treydock/gpfs_exporter/README.md

 * `--collector.mmlsqos.timeout` - Count of seconds for running mmlsqos command before timeout error will be raised.
 Default value is 60 seconds.
 * `--collector.mmlsqos.seconds` - Displays the I/O performance values for the previous number of seconds.
 The valid range of seconds is 1-999.
 The default value is 60 seconds.

+### mmlspool

+Collects GPFS pool data

+Flags:
+* `--collector.mmlspool.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems listed by `mmlsfs`.
+* `--collector.mmlsqos.timeout` - Count of seconds for running mmlspool command before timeout error will be raised.
+Default value is 30 seconds.

 ## Sudo

 Ensure the user running `gpfs_exporter` can execute GPFS commands necessary to collect metrics.